marcofiset/flute/README.md

 ### On its way :

  - More unit tests!
+ - Autoloader for Validator, Rule trait and already supported rules (so you don't have to require every file)
  - Refactoring to remove unnecessary `$prop` property inside each rule.
  - Support for the same ruleset for different properties defined like this :